sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-05_penance-for-illicit-foods.md

 +++
-title = "penance for illicitxa0foods"
+title = "penance for illicit foods"

 +++
 1.1) drinking vAruNi beer inadvertantly: Has to have to undergo a new